 Distances will be measured in miles to 3 decimal places using a geographic information system (GIS).
 In the event of this measurement being the same for two or more applicants and the last place to be allocated would be to one of these applicants, a random allocation will be applied.

 7.2.2.
-Primary academies oversubscription criteria
+Broomfields Junior School oversubscription criteria